woman enjoys coffee at home after facelift

 Woman getting injectable wrinkle treatment after Daxxify Botox cost comparison

-As one of the first Philadelphia practices that was selected to offer Daxxifyahead of its official launch last year, we’re excited to share our early knowledge of Daxxify (or “Daxi”) cost and its effectiveness for our Bryn Mawr and Main Line patients.
+As one of the first Philadelphia practices that was selected to offer Daxxifyahead of its official launch, we’re excited to share our early knowledge of Daxxify (or “Daxi”) cost and its effectiveness for our Bryn Mawr and Main Line patients.

 Revance Aesthetics, the maker of Daxxify (DaxibotulinumtoxinA-lanm), received FDA approval for the product in 2022, specifically for treating glabellar lines (frown lines between the eyebrows) for a smoother, more youthful brow appearance.
 With a slightly lower cost per unit than Botox®, as well as the promise of longer-lasting effects, many wonder if Daxxify is a more affordable alternative to Botox.
 But when you also consider the greater number of units needed to achieve satisfactory results, does Daxxify still end up being more cost-effective?